 Each spring, the principal, in consultation with staff, identifies areas of need and orders materials for the following year.
-Curriculum materials are selected based on their alignment to the CCSS/NGSS/ELD standards and instructional shifts, Curriculum materials must prepare students to graduate ready for college.
+Recent studies published by the Center for American Progress, Brown Center on Educational Policy at Brookings Institute, and RAND Corporation consistently find that the quality of instructional materials teachers use in the classroom has a measurable impact on student performance.
+Curriculum materials are selected based on their alignment to the CCSS/NGSS/ELD standards and instructional shifts and materials must prepare students to graduate ready for college.